 International Student Support

-is the International Student Advisor.
-He is the international students primary contact for academic and school students' I-20 questions should be addressed to Mr. David Gilbert
+Mr. Don Lahey is the International Student Advisor.
+He is the international students’ primary contact for academics.
+I-20 questions should be addressed to

 Greensboro Day School does not require uniforms for its students.
 Students are asked to dress in a modest, appropriate manner.
 University Placement